sivak049/application_development/README.md

 ### 3. Backend Setup (Express.js)

 #### Install Backend Dependencies
-- Navigate to the `server` directory and install the required dependencies.
+- Navigate to the top directory and install the required dependencies.

 #### Start the Backend Server
-- Start the backend server.
+- Start the backend server by going to top directory with terminal and typing node server.js

 ### 4. Frontend Setup (React + Vite)